SalamanderCtesiphon/Project-Calculator/README.md

-# Project-Calculator
-The Calculator assignment from the Odin Project's fundamentals JavaScript course.

-A repository for the Calculator assignment from the Odin Project's fundamentals JavaScript course.
+ A static website aplication using javacript to provide the funtionality for the calculations preformed but the calculator.
+The page is designed utilizing vanilla CSS and HTML.